What is landscape and why is it important?

-Landscape is a word we often hear, but we don't always understand its meaning.
+Landscape is a word we often hear, but we do not always understand its meaning.
 Translated from German, landscape means “land” and “creation.”
-That is, it is not just nature, but the result of the interaction between natural and human factors.
+That is, it is not just nature, but the result of the interaction of natural and human factors.
 It can be a forest, a field, a city, or even your favorite park.
 But why is landscape so important to us?
 Let's figure it out!

 What is a landscape?